In the News

 So much so that this year, the company started setting aside time for employees to serve as one-on-one college and career coaches for students.
 Volunteer coaches support students as they research universities and jobs and help them map out pathways to achieve their goals for after high school.

 Take Dominic, who works on the financial team at Dropbox, and Jadon, a 10th grade student at Mission.
 When Jadon first started meeting with Dominic, he knew he was interested in computers, but not necessarily where those interests might lead him.
 Jadon has been tinkering with computers since the age of 12 and thought he might want to work in tech.
-Through in-person meetings and over email, Jadon and Dominic have brainstormed and discussed ideas like should he work for a big tech company or maybe start his own.
+Through in-person meetings and over email, Jadon and Dominic have brainstormed and discussed ideas like whether he should work for a big tech company, or maybe start his own.
 Perhaps he could go to UC Berkeley.
 Jadon said with Dominic’s help he’s been able to whittle things down and map out a path.

 “At first, I didn’t know what I wanted to do for college and career,” Jadon said.
 “But thanks to Dominic, I’m like, I’m totally sure.”
 And the first step toward achieving his dreams?
 He just applied for an internship for the summer, where, if he gets it, he will work on computer hardware.